 However, this can be useful if you are working on the move, for example, if you’re working on the train and its internal Wi-Fi has gone down.
 But you have to be careful, as it can be slow, and in rural areas the coverage can be very patchy.

 Choosing the right type of broadband for your UK organisation

-Above all else, be sure to choose the right provider.
-At VS Group, we specialise in broadband for the UK voluntary and small business sector.
-Understanding the unique requirements of your organisation, we can recommend the right type of broadband to keep you connected.
+At VS Group, we specialise in broadband for UK charities and small businesses.
+Understanding the unique requirements of SMEs and the voluntary sector, we can recommend the right type of broadband to keep you connected.
 Get in touch today to talk about your options in more depth.